Buy or Sell Capital One Financial Corporation (COF) Stock Now | Don't Try to Be a Top Gun

 COF’s Market Performance

-COF stocks went down by -5.93% for the week, with a monthly jump of 0.79% and a quarterly performance of -2.44%, while its annual performance rate touched 20.52%.
-The volatility ratio for the week stands at 2.88% while the volatility levels for the past 30 days are set at 3.20% for Capital One Financial Corporation.
-The simple moving average for the period of the last 20 days is -1.71% for COF stocks with a simple moving average of -5.15% for the last 200 days.
+COF stocks went down by -8.01% for the week, with a monthly drop of -1.36% and a quarterly performance of -4.31%, while its annual performance rate touched 14.37%.
+The volatility ratio for the week stands at 5.10% while the volatility levels for the past 30 days are set at 3.23% for Capital One Financial Corporation.
+The simple moving average for the period of the last 20 days is -8.18% for COF stocks with a simple moving average of -10.69% for the last 200 days.

 Analysts’ Opinion of COF